natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

-Note that, since both stderr and stdout are piped into `tee`, if your script had a command like e.g. `echo foo >&2` that sends output to stderr, that output will show up on your script's stdout instead.
+Note that, since both stderr and stdout are piped into `tee`, if your script had a command like e.g. `echo foo >&2` that sends output to stderr, that output will show up on your script's stdout instead.[^2]

 ### Send All Output to Syslog